BH Design System

 Component Library

-Components were built in alignment with brand standards and I implemented WCAG 2.1 accessibility guidelines to achieve Level AA compliance.
-Existing base components were iteratively enhanced rather than fully replaced, ensuring minimal disruption to ongoing live projects.
+Components built aligned to brand standards and accessibility requirements.
+Existing base components were upgraded iteratively — rather than replaced — to avoid disrupting live projects.

 Documentation